Sakshi-singla-2705/Excel-Sales-Analytics/README.md

     **2.** Conduct a comprehensive comparison between _[market performance and sales targets](https://github.com/Sakshi-singla-2705/Excel-Sales-Analytics/blob/main/Market_performance_vs_target.pdf)_

-- **Purpose of sales analytics:** Empower businesses to monitor and evaluate their sales activities and performance.
+- **Purpose of sales analytics:** Sales analytics empowers businesses to track and evaluate their sales activities and overall performance, enabling data-driven decision-making for better outcomes.

-- **Importance of analyzing sales data:** Identify sales patterns and track key performance indicators (KPIs).
+- **Importance of analyzing sales data:** By examining sales data, businesses can identify key trends, monitor essential KPIs, and refine strategies to enhance efficiency and profitability.

-- **Role of reports:** Determine effective customer discounts, facilitate negotiations with consumers, and identify potential business expansion opportunities in promising countries.
+- **Role of reports:** Sales reports are instrumental in determining effective discount strategies, assisting in client negotiations, and uncovering opportunities for expansion in high-growth markets.

 ## Finance Report :